Statistics and probability

 Random variables, the Gaussian, Brownian motion, Poisson, Bayes.

-This chapter is that vocabulary.
-Five lessons covering the named distributions you’ll meet, the Central Limit Theorem that makes the Gaussian inescapable, the random-walk picture that becomes Brownian motion and the diffusion equation, the Poisson process that governs random arrivals, and the Bayesian / signal-detection machinery for inferring underlying state from noisy observations.
+Probability is the language for quantities that are random rather than deterministic — the thermal motion of air molecules (Sound 1.3), the spike trains of auditory-nerve fibres (Hearing Ch 5), the noisy sensory data the brain reads to infer the world (Hearing Ch 8).
+The five lessons below cover the named distributions, the Central Limit Theorem that makes the Gaussian inescapable, the random-walk picture that becomes Brownian motion and the diffusion equation, the Poisson process that governs random arrivals, and the Bayesian / signal-detection machinery for inferring underlying state from noisy observations.

 - 11.1 Random variables and distributions — PMF, PDF, CDF, expected value, variance, the six named distributions you’ll see (uniform, Bernoulli, binomial, Gaussian, exponential, Poisson).